foliant-docs/foliantcontrib.bindfigma/README.md

 You may use tag attributes to override the values of the project config options with the same names.
 All the options excepting `cache_dir` and `convert_path` may be overridden in this way.

 BindFigma preprocessor will replace such statements with local image references.
 If `ids` refers to more than one image, a set of image references will be generated.
+Multiple image references will be separated with the string specified as `multi_delimeter`.